OpenMDAO/RevHack2020/solution_approaches/sub_problem/Nested Optimizations.md

 ### Optimizers Compatible with Nested Optimization

 One consideration with nested optimizations is that some optimizers are not re-entrant.
 Re-entrant is a computer science term that refers to the ability to call a function while a previous call to that function has not been completed.
-This is the case when doing nested optimizations.
+This is a consideration when doing nested optimizations.
 If the optimizers were not written with this in mind, the results will be incorrect.

-In particular, it is known that the current implementation of SLSQP used in scipy’s minimize function is not re-entrant.
+In particular, it is known that the current implementation of the SLSQP optimizer used in scipy’s minimize function is not re-entrant.
 Therefore, do not use SLSQP at multiple levels when using sub problems. ( Fortunately, there are implementations of SLSQP that are re-entrant, but unfortunately, they have not made their way into scipy.
 Here is an implementation from [Jacob Williams](https://github.com/jacobwilliams/slsqp)).

-With OpenMDAO’s ScipyOptimizeDriver, one optimizer that is re-entrant is COBYLA.
-So the user could use SLSQP at one level and COBLYA at the other.
+With OpenMDAO’s ScipyOptimizeDriver, one optimizer that is available and re-entrant is COBYLA.
+So the user could use SLSQP at one level and COBYLA at the other.
 Or COBYLA could be used at both levels.
+But using SLSQP at both levels will result in incorrect results.

+For the code we provided in this solution, we used SLSQP at the top level and COBYLA in the sub problem.

+​	***Link to code once it is merged in***

+There are no general guidelines on choosing which optimizer at each level.
 The performance varies depending on the problem.
-For this specific problem, the timings look like this:
+For this specific problem, the timings look like this, for example:

 | Outer optimizer | Inner optimizer | Runtime |
 | --------------- | --------------- | ------- |